Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 Finally, the risk of legal blindness is higher in those with juvenile retinoschisis.

 In cases of senile retinoschisis, the eye disorder rarely progresses.

-In cases of juvenile retinoschisis, vision often decreases at a young age before becoming stable during early or mid-adulthood.
-However, it is common for people with juvenile retinoschisis to experience another decline in vision when they’re in their fifties or sixties.
+It's also common for people with juvenile retinoschisis to experience another decline in vision when they’re in their 50s or 60s.

 An eye care specialist will use different diagnostic approaches for retinoschisis, including:

 This test uses light waves to create images of the retina.